bstiq/keyboard-pcb-guide/README.md

 Click OK, then click on the schematic sheet again to place the component.
 This is our controller.
 Edit the component and change the reference from "U?" to "U1".
 This is the unique name that we're going to use to refer to this particular component.

 The next part we'll want to place is the crystal, which is the part that tells the controller how fast to run.
 Look for the `XTAL_GND` component and place it next to the controller.
-Change the reference to X1.

 Next, we're going to want to add 2 decoupling capacitors (`C_SMALL`).
 These capacitors will basically help prevent the signal to the controller from accumulating too much noise.
 There's a formula for determining the capacitance you need for these capacitors, but for now, we'll use a crystal with 18pF load capacitance, so these decoupling capacitors will be 22pF.
-Name them C1 and C2, and change their values to 22p.
 Also add a GND symbol to represent ground, and connect everything using the wire tool (green line on the right) like so:

 ![crystal](https://puu.sh/tlHHo/8621b549c2.png)